openstreetmap/openstreetmap-website/INSTALL.md

 ## Miscellanea

-It is possible to produce diagrams of the rails port using railroad.
-More information is in [[/Railroad diagrams]].

 To generate the HTML documentation of the API/rails code, run the command rake doc:app

 To generate test coverage stats, sudo gem install rcov.
 Then rcov -x gems test/*/*.rb in the rails_port directory.